jeremija/amd-page-loader/README.md

 			// `element` is a reference to the DOM element imported in the element defined by `selector`

-			// `expired` is a boolean which defines whether or not another
-			// load request was placed after the current one
+			// `expired` is a boolean which defines whether or not another load request was placed after the current one })
-		})
 		.fail(function(err) {
-			// handle the error
+			// error handler
 		});
 });
 ```